 According to Cushman & Wakefield's February 2019 report, the life science industry is emerging as one of the fastest-growing sectors in the U.S. economy, with many characteristics that appear recession resistant.
 Where technology combines with healthcare, life science has become a broad and growing sector of the economy that encompasses everything from genetic engineering to medical device technology to pharmaceutical research and development, and much more.

-In this report, Cushman & Wakefield has analyzed key economic, demographic, and real estate-related data for the following 13 top life science markets in the U.S. and Canada:
+In this report, Cushman & Wakefield has analyzed key economic, demographic, and real estate-related data for 13 top life science markets in the U.S. and Canada.

 The report delves into these four key takeaways and more: